Clean a CRM contact export

 - Do not invent fields.
 If Lusha returns no email, the row goes to Partial, not Current.

-Output: 4 of 5 validated, 1 no-match (Tyler Will/Intercom), 1 promotion signal (Tori Moss — promoted to Global Head of RevOps in April 2026), 1 partial record (Saad Shaikh — phone but no current email), 2 mobile DNC flags.
-Below is the real result from running the prompt against the live Lusha connector.
+Output: 4 of 5 validated, 1 no-match (Tyler W. at the customer messaging SaaS), 1 promotion signal (Tori M. promoted to Global Head of RevOps in April 2026), 1 partial record (Saad S. has phone but no current email), 2 mobile DNC flags.

-Names abbreviated for privacy.
+Names and company identifiers abbreviated for privacy.
 Full records — including emails and direct dials — are returned inside your Claude session.
-The Sigma row also shows how Lusha disambiguates a partial company name (“Sigma” → “Sigma Computing”).

 A no-match result does not consume a Lusha credit.
 Promoted contacts surface as a signal — useful intelligence for the next campaign, since first-90-days mandates often unlock budget.